ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 3. Complete the input fields under the **General** tile based on your requirement.
 4. Select the checkbox **Add to a Shared processor pool**.
 5. Select an existing shared processor pool.
 6. Continue with the with the process of creating a virtual server instance.
-For more information, see [Configuring a Power Systems Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).
+For more information, see [Configuring a {{site.data.keyword.powerSys_notm}} instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Configuring a shared processor pool placement group
 {: #configure-SPP-PG}